martinit18/nested_fit/README.md

 It is written in Fortran with some Python complementary routines for visualizing the output results and for doing automatic analyses of series of data.
 More information on the program can be found in Refs.
 [A,B,C] here above.

-### Licence
+### License

-Users are required to accept the licence agreement given in LICENCE file.
+Users are required to accept the license agreement given in LICENSE file.
 Nested Fit is free for academic usage.

 Users are also required to cite the Nested Fit papers here below in their publications (at least (A) and (B)) and their authors.